 In the computer system area humidity and water detecting sensors are installed.
-These sensors are integrated with the security system of Asseco Data Systems S.A. buildings at Bajeczna Street 13 in Szczecin and Narutowicza 136 Street in Łódź.
+These sensors are integrated with the security system of Asseco Data Systems S.A. buildings at Bajeczna Street 13 in Szczecin and at the backup center.
 Reception personnel are notified of the hazards and are obligated to notify appropriate public services, security inspector and one of system administrator.